These are the best hybrid bikes you can buy in 2023, as rated by the expert testers at BikeRadar.

 Some hybrid bikes will arrive with lights already fitted.
-These are normally powered by a dynamo, which draws power from the bike’s riding effort as opposed to batteries.
+These are normally powered by a dynamo, which draws power from rider input rather than batteries.

 Bike computers are also handy.
 The simplest ones are great for keeping track of the miles you’ve covered and how long your journey has taken.

 The best bike computers, such as those by Garmin, will also let you map and track your route.